 Longer periods of watering a couple of times a week are better than short, frequent watering.
 Even though the grass may appear green and healthy with frequent sprinkling you are only discouraging root growth.
 If the roots don’t have to search deep into the soil to find water they get lazy and stay near the surface thus producing weak turf.

 Over-watering produces more blade than root requiring more frequent mowing.
 And if you over water you create an environment friendly atmosphere for insects to lay their eggs.

-Especially during the heat of the summer.
-And speaking of heat, never, we emphatically never, ever water in the middle of a hot day.
-We see it all the time.
+Of course, southern lawns may require a little more, especially during the heat of the summer.
+And speaking of heat, never, I mean emphatically never, ever water in the middle of a hot day.
+I see it all the time.
 Perhaps there has been a time in your life where you've been on a boat or near a body of water, perhaps on a beach, or in a swimming pool where you became completely sunburned.
 This occurs at a much quicker rate because of the reflective rays of the sun bouncing off the water.
 So, not only are you receiving direct sunlight, you are getting hit from all angles of reflected rays as well.
 This happens to your grass as you water during the day.
 You are subjecting the blades to an exponential amount of sunshine, which will cause it to burn.
-Another reason is that the water evaporates quickly; during this time of day, so you are wasting more water and it doesn't have a great chance of sinking deep into the soil where it would be beneficial.
+Another reason is that the water evaporates quickly during this time of day, so you are wasting more water and it doesn't have a great chance of sinking deep into the soil where it would be beneficial.
 Roots will not search deep into the ground.
 If you take anything from this page, adhere to these words.
 Do not water in the middle of the day.

-Once the seed has been sown, just follow normal care for establishing the newly seeded area.
+Once the seed has been sown, provide some attention in establishing the newly seeded area.